secengjeff/awskillswitch/README.md

 ### Installing

-[!WARNING]
-Before building the awskillswitch Lambda function review `awskillswitch.go` and consider modifying `scpPolicy` to meet your organization's unique requirements.
+:warning: Before building the awskillswitch Lambda function review `awskillswitch.go` and consider modifying `scpPolicy` to meet your organization's unique requirements.
 By default the `apply_scp` action will restrict all IAM actions on the account with the exception of `cloudwatch:*`, `cloudtrail:*`, and `guardduty:*`.
 This may break your application.

 Follow these steps to build the awskillswitch Lambda function and zip the binary: